 If you’re feeling particularly adventurous you can head slightly out of town to Skydive Wanaka, to jump out of a plane over this incredible land from 15,000 feet with a freefall of 60 seconds.

-Of all the things to do in Wanaka, this has to be one of the most novel.
-Puzzling World is a sort of museum/amusement park full of all manner of puzzles, mazes, obstacle illusions and other such attractions.
+Of all the things to do in Wanaka, this has to be one of the most novels.
+Puzzling World is a sort of museum/amusement park full of all manner of puzzles, mazes, obstacle illusions, and other such attractions.
 It’s just outside of town and worth a visit, especially on a rainy day.
+You can buy the tickets in advance.

 Wanaka is so ridiculously jammed full of amazing trails and hikes to do.
 The Rocky Mountain walk is another, which takes you past the Diamond Lake.